Pile low strain integrity testing

 If a crack is detected at a certain depth, the wave is blocked and the test cannot assess the pile concrete quality below the crack.

-We perform the sonic-echo test following the NF P 94-160-2 standard and the impulse response test following the NF P 94-160-4 standard.
+We perform the sonic-echo test following the NF P 94-160-2 standards and the impulse response test following the NF P 94-160-4 standard.
 Both tests also comply with the U.S. ASTM D5882 norm.
-Furthermore, our tests follow the U.K. ICE Specification for Piling and Embedded Retaining Walls (3rd edition, chapters B15-C15).
+Furthermore, our tests follow the Dutch CUR 109:2013 recommendations and the U.K. ICE Specification for Piling and Embedded Retaining Walls (3rd edition, chapters B15-C15).